-Table 1-7 The FTR Auction Markets results were competitive
+Table 1-7 The FTR auction markets results were competitive

 Market Element Evaluation Market Design

-Market Structure Competitive
+Market Structure Partially Competitive

 Participant Behavior Competitive

 Market Performance Competitive Flawed

-- Market structure was evaluated as competitive because the FTR Auction is voluntary and the ownership positions resulted from the distribution of ARRs and voluntary participation.
-But it is not clear, in a competitive market, why the ownership structure of Long Term FTRs is so highly concentrated. - Participant behavior was evaluated as competitive because there was no evidence of anticompetitive behavior. - Market performance was evaluated as competitive because it reflected the interaction between participant demand behavior and FTR supply, limited by PJM's analysis of system feasibility.
-But it is not clear, in a competitive market, why FTR purchases by financial entities remain persistently profitable. - Market design was evaluated as flawed because there are significant flaws with the basic ARR/FTR design.
+- Market structure was evaluated as partially competitive because while purchasing FTRs in the FTR Auction is voluntary, issues have been identified with the assignment of system capability between ARRs and FTRs.
+It is also not clear, in a competitive market, why the ownership structure of Long Term FTRs, particularly the three year product, is so highly concentrated. - Participant behavior was evaluated as competitive because there was no evidence of anticompetitive behavior.

+- Market performance was evaluated as competitive because it reflected the interaction between participant demand behavior and the expected system capability that PJM made available for sale as FTRs.
+It is not clear, in a competitive market, why FTR purchases by financial entities remain persistently profitable. - Market design was evaluated as flawed because there are significant flaws with the basic ARR/FTR design.
 The market design is not an efficient or effective way to ensure that all congestion revenues are returned to load.
+ARR holders' rights to congestion revenues are not defined clearly enough.
+ARR holders cannot determine the price at which they are willing to sell rights to congestion revenue.
+Issues have been identified with the share of system capability made available for sale as FTRs by PJM.